Wrose: Economy

 Wrose is a largely residential area and there are a number of shops along Wrose Road in Wrose.

 Education

 Low Ash Primary School is to be found on Wrose Road close to the centre of Wrose.

 Transport

 Wrose is served by a number of West Yorkshire Transport's bus services.

 Notable residents

 Wrose was home to the Yorkshire sporting family the Jowets, of which the last and most notable member was Dawson Jowet, founder of the Airedale beagles hunting pack in 1891, and its Master until his death in 1933.

 His monument remains on Ilkley Moor.

 Adrian Edmondson comic actor, writer, musician and director, was born in Wrose but grew up in nearby Idle.

-The Yorkshire & Humber MEP Richard Corbett, Leader of the Labour MEPs, lives in Wrose.
+In 2019, Wrose Parish Council funded a blue plaque to be placed on the birthplace of Malachi Whitaker in Clara Road.